RETURN TO TOP

 Sourced from: Stop It Now!

-The Kentucky Child Victims’ Trust Fund (CVTF) provides funding for child sexual abuse prevention programs.
-The CVTF awards grant funding to regional and statewide prevention programs that utilize innovative strategies to provide children with personal safety skills, teach adults how to keep children safe from child sexual abuse and exploitation and inform the public about mandatory reporting of suspected child abuse.
+The Kentucky Child Victims’ Trust Fund (CVTF) provides funding for child abuse prevention programs.
+The CVTF awards grant funding to regional and statewide prevention programs that utilize innovative strategies to provide children with personal safety skills, teach adults how to keep children safe from child abuse and exploitation and inform the public about mandatory reporting of suspected child abuse.
 The CVTF also provides partial reimbursement for child sexual abuse medical exams at children’s advocacy centers across the state.